The annual tax return is due April 15.

 Other Public Service Business

-Businesses not otherwise classified, subject to control by the state, or declared by law to be of a public service nature, such as certain airplane transportation, ferry, toll bridge, tugboat, or wharf businesses.
+Businesses not otherwise classified, subject to control by the state, or declared by law to be of a public service nature.
 WAC 458-20-179

 Petroleum